How To Care for Pheidole Pallidula

 Naturalistic Setup

 Another option could be a more naturalistic setup.
-For this easy nest alternative all you need is a tank, some dirt and, if you want, some decorations.
+For this easy nest alternative, all you need is a tank, some dirt, and, if you want, some decorations.

 This nest perfectly replicates their natural environment, making it easier for the ants to settle in.
-When choosing the eclosure for this type of nest, make sure to get one without any gaps between the various parts!
+When choosing the enclosure for this type of nest, make sure to get one without any gaps between the various parts!

 I hope you have found this guide helpful!

-If you just found your queen and wanna know how to create the perfect environment for her, check out this guide on how to make a test tube setup!
+If you just found your queen and want to know how to create the perfect environment for her, check out this guide on how to make a test tube setup!
 This is the perfect way to start your ant colony!

 Real-world impact!

-Thanks to the BRUMA Ants Plus subscribers and our partner Ecologi we are planting lots of trees all around the world!
+Thanks to our partner Ecologi we are planting lots of trees all around the world!
 Click on the Ecologi logo to see the real-world impact of this amazing community!